What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: What Makes Sentences More Semantically Related?

 \section{What Makes Sentences More Semantically Related?}

 The availability of a dataset with human notions of semantic relatedness allows one to explore fundamental \gr{aspects of} meaning: for example, what makes two sentences more related?
 In this section, we examine some basic questions.
 On average, to what extent is \gr{the} semantic relatedness \gr{of a sentence pair impacted by presence of}: \begin{itemize} \item identical words (lexical overlap)?
 (Q1) \item related words?
 (Q2) \item related words of the same part of speech?
 (Q3) \item related subjects, related objects?
-(Q4) \end{itemize} To explore these questions, we first computed relevant measures for Q1 through Q4 (lexical overlap, term relatedness, etc.) for each sentence pair in our dataset.
-We then calculated the correlations of these scores with the gold relatedness scores.\\[-10pt] \setitemize[0]{leftmargin=*}
+(Q4) \end{itemize}